abesford/seizzmic-site-0c00b/src/pages/index.md

     image_alt: App preview
     title: We are all going through a period of profound change
     content: >-
-      Organisations need to change to survive.
-Internet, opportunities of data, cyber security.
+      In 2021, more than ever, organisations need to change the way they work to survive and thrive.

-      We help you make it happen - through better use of digital, data and technology.
+      We help you make it happen - by making better use of data, using internet-era technology, and modernising technology - all while staying secure.
     actions:
       - label: Learn More
         url: /features